-Determine whether a group of objects (up to 20) has an odd or even number of members, e.g. by pairing objects or counting them by 2s; write an equation to express an even number as a sum of two equal addends.
+- a.
+Determine whether a group of objects (up to 20) has an odd or even number of members, e.g., by pairing objects or counting them by 2s. - b.
+Write an equation to express an even number as a sum of two equal addends.